zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |   Divide Register                | RR       |  14           |   ```DR, R1 R2```                |    OGLE        |

-The value in register R1 (the _dividend_) is divided by the word at the effective address (the _divisor_) and the quotient is stored in register R1.
+The value in register `R1` (the _dividend_) is divided by the word at the effective address (the _divisor_) and the quotient is stored in register `R1`.
 The quotient is selected so that the remainder is non negative.
-The quotient is compared to zero to set the CCR.
-If _overflow occurs_, only the `O`-bit of the CCR is set.
+The quotient is compared to zero to set the `CCR`.
+If _overflow occurs_, only the `O`-bit of the `CCR` is set.
 A _word-addressing exception_ may occur.
-If the divisor is zero, the _zero divisor exception_ occurs and register R1 is unchanged.
+If the divisor is zero, the _zero divisor exception_ occurs and register `R1` is unchanged.

 ### 68. D